#neurodivergence

 Ever feel like the world is turned up to eleven?
 Explore the link between ADHD and sensory processing disorder with Herman and Corn.

-#103: The Future of Coding: Is Your Brain Wired for AI?
+#103: Why Your Brain Might Be Wired for SQL

 Is programming difficulty objective, or is it all about your brain's wiring?
 Herman and Corn explore the "cognitive fit" of coding in 2025.